kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Demystifying JAM.md

 **This is primarily achieved through exposing all the main 3 primitives discussed in the previous section to programmers, namely: on-chain, in-core, and the DA layer.**

-More verbosely, in JAM, cores are exposed at a much more flexible manner to:
+More verbosely, in JAM, developers are exposed to:
 1. Allow both the work that is being done in-core and on-chain to be fully programmable.
 2. Allow arbitrary data to be read-from and written-into the Polkadot DA layer.